modelica/efmi-standard.org/README.md

 For security issues, please consult the [security guidelines](SECURITY.md).

-General MAP eFMI repository setup and configuration policies are summarized in the [MAP eFMI repository policies](https://github.com/modelica/efmi-organization/wiki/Repositories#public-repository-policies) (only relevant for repository administrators and therefor private webpage).
+General MAP eFMI® repository setup and configuration policies are summarized in the [MAP eFMI® repository policies](https://github.com/modelica/efmi-organization/wiki/Repositories#public-repository-policies) (only relevant for repository administrators and therefor private webpage).